aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-events.md

 * Easily handle publish and subscribe events with dedicated handler methods
 * Automatic routing based on namespace and channel patterns
 * Support for wildcard patterns to create catch-all handlers
-* Process events in parallel corontrol aggregation for batch processing
+* Process events in parallel and control aggregation for batch processing
 * Graceful error handling for individual events

 ## Terminology